wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 *What do your comparisons of leaf form tell you about the tradeoffs in leaf function? *

-**4. Leaf form in *Eucalyptus***
+### Leaf form in *Eucalyptus*

 Open the file for *Eucalyptus* sp.

-*How do* Eucalyptus *leaves differ from most of the other angiosperm leaves we looked at today?
-Why might this leaf form be an advantage for Eucalypts?*
+-How do *Eucalyptus* leaves differ from most of the other angiosperm leaves we looked at today?
+Why might this leaf form be an advantage for Eucalypts?

-4.  *Rainforest tree leaves*
+##  Rainforest tree leaves

-> Rainforests historically dominated much of Australia, and small
-> patches of rainforest are a feature of high conservation value down
-> the east coast of Australia today.
-According to textbooks, the leaves
-> of rainforest plants are, by definition, not scleromorphic or
-> xeromorphic.
-However, in many species they are frequently tough and
-> leathery, (described in floras as coriaceous).
+ Rainforests historically dominated much of Australia, and small patches of rainforest are a feature of high conservation value down the east coast of Australia today.
+According to textbooks, the leaves of rainforest plants are, by definition, not scleromorphic or xeromorphic.
+However, in many species they are frequently tough and leathery, (described in floras as coriaceous).

->
-> The leaves of a number of rainforest species are provided (as leafy
-> shoots or glasshouse plants):
+ The leaves of a number of rainforest species are provided (as leafy shoots or glasshouse plants):

->
-> 1\) Examine (including feeling them) them macroscopically.
-If you had not
-> been told that they were from rainforest species would you have
-> described them as sclerophyllous?
+- Examine (including feeling them) them macroscopically.
+If you had not been told that they were from rainforest species would you have described them as sclerophyllous?

->
-> 2\) Cut and stain (in toluidine blue and mount in 50% glycerine)
-> transverse sections of the leaves of one species.
-List, in **Table 5.2**
-> provided, the features of interest shown by this species.
+- Cut and stain (in toluidine blue and mount in 50% glycerine) transverse sections of the leaves of one species.
+List, in **Table 5.2** provided, the features of interest shown by this species.

 When the class data have been assembled study the completed table and compare these to your observations on leaves of arid environments.
 Is it possible to recognise a general suite of features of leaves of rainforest plants?

-> **PLANT IDENTIFICATION**
+## PLANT IDENTIFICATION

 Complete the exercise(s) assigned from the Plant Identification section at the end of the manual.

-> **Table 4.2**
+ **Table 4.2**

->
-> **Features of rainforest leaves**
+ **Features of rainforest leaves**

   -- ----------------- --
      TAXON: